LawleyFall2017/230-fall2017/weekly_materials/week8/cssAnimationExercise.md

 Apply the resulting animation to the div.m3 element (all divs with a class of m3), with a duration of .5 seconds, a linear path, and "both" to use both forward and backwards fills, and then test the page.
 It should work, but all the elements will fly in at the same time.

 To fix that problem, you can do one of two things.
-You can assign a unique class to each of the columns and then specify timings for each of them individually, or you can use the "nth-child" technique shown in the "up & over" example in the tutorial (chapter 3, section 4).
+You can assign a unique ID to each of the columns and then specify timings for each of them individually, or you can use the "nth-child" technique shown in the "up & over" example in the tutorial (chapter 3, section 4).

-The disadvantage of adding a new class is that it requires you to also the edit the HTML file, while the "up & over" approach allows you do this completely in CSS using the "nth-child" attribute to set up four different timings for the four different columns, like this:
+The disadvantage of adding an ID to each item is that it requires you to also the edit the HTML file, while the "up & over" approach allows you do this completely in CSS using the "nth-child" attribute to set up four different timings for the four different columns, like this:

 ```css
 div.m3:nth-child(1) {